 As of 2021, Quandary Peak and McCullough Gulch require reservations for parking.
 If parking spots are not available, you can take a shuttle from town.
 Read here for more information.

-Quandary Peak is the only 14er in Summit County and is one of the closest hikes to Breckenridge, making it a highly popular choice for 14er hikes.
+Quandary Peak is the only 14er in Summit County and is one of the best hikes to Breckenridge, making it a highly popular choice for 14er hikes.
 It is considered a Class 1, which is the easiest classification for a hike.
 This means there’s a well-marked and worn trail, with no route-finding needed.
 You will be able to stand upright with no rock scrambles difficult enough that you would need to use your hands for balance, although that doesn’t mean you won’t run into some more difficult portions where using your hands would be helpful.
 But don’t let this classification fool you.
 All Trails rates this hike as “hard” on a scale of easy-moderate-hard.
 While the classification simply considers the type of trail (e.g., walking, scrambles, or technical climbing), the difficulty rating is based on more qualities such as distance traveled and elevation gain/loss.
 While vastly different, both types of ratings are essential in determining the true difficulty level of a hike and should always be taken into consideration.
 Since Quandary is Class 1, but rated as difficult, that shows this hike is overall a hard hike, but can easily be accomplished by the average person if they are prepared appropriately.

 Derek and Ashley at the peak of Quandary.